rosell-dk/webp-convert/README.md

 ## Converting images
 To convert an image using a stack of converters, you can use the *WebPConvert::convert* method.

-Here is a minimal example:
+Here is a minimal example of converting using the *WebPConvert::convert* method:

 ```php
 <?php